jdhao/blog_source/vim_custom_statusline.md

 set statusline+=%2*
 ```

-First, you need to define the needed user highlight group:
+First, we need to define the needed user highlight group:

 ```vim
 hi User1 ctermfg=0 ctermbg=114
 hi User2 ctermfg=114 ctermbg=0
 ```

-Then you can use them in statusline settings.
+Then we can use them in statusline settings.
 To return to the default
-Statusline colors, you can use:
+Statusline colors, we can use:

 ```vim
 set statusline+=%*
 ```

-# Common errors to avoid
+# Common caveat to avoid

-The most common error is fail to escape some special characters.
+The most common error is failing to escape some special characters.
 Since space
-and `|` have special meanings (see also `:h option-backslash`), you need to use
+and `|` have special meanings (see also `:h option-backslash`), we need to use
 backslash to escape them to include a literal one.
 For example:

 ```
 set statusline+=%{&filetype!=#''?&filetype.'\ ':'none\ '}
 ```

-The above setting will show the current filetype followed a space or `none`
+The above setting will show the current filetype followed by a space or `none`
 followed by space if filetype is empty.

 `%` is also a special character.
-To include a literal `%` char, you need to use
+To include a literal `%` char, we need to use
 `%%`.
 For example, to show the percentage of current cursor position in the
 buffer, use: